 While there are many options for people needing personal care, few help to alleviate loneliness and give the on-going companionship that sharing a home can give.
 Homeshare is an affordable solution offering practical help and support which can typically be very expensive if sought through separate channels.

-Former public relations account director Caroline Cooke established and ran the successful London-based nanny agency After School Nannies from 2002 to 2006.
-“My years of recruiting nannies as well as 12 years of running a homeshare scheme had given me a lot of experience in matching different characters and their varied needs,” says Caroline, who is married to a teacher, and has two teenage children.
-“I love helping people.
-For thousands of older people, their families don’t live nearby – or are working and have young families of their own.
-Share & Care can help provide practical support and ease the feeling of loneliness – and even anxiety – that older people can have living on their own, while also giving reassurance to their families.”
+Prior to founding Share and Care Homeshare, Caroline established and ran the successful London-based nanny agency After School Nannies.
+“Years of recruiting nannies, as well as 12+ years of running a homeshare scheme, has given me a wealth of experience in matching different characters and their varied needs.
+I also have a personal understanding of dementia and how it can affect a family.
+A homeshare through Share and Care not only offers practical support but also eases the feeling of loneliness – and even anxiety – that older people can have living on their own, while also giving reassurance to their families.”

 Homeshare is a growing sector of Shared Lives Plus.
 The Homeshare UK website www.HomeshareUK.org was launched in November 2016 providing online information for potential participants and an online shared portal for network members working across the UK and ROI.

-Homeshare UK, is striving to become recognised as a sustainable model for housing and social care by enabling participants to enjoy a fulfilling community based living experience.
+Homeshare UK is striving to become recognised as a sustainable model for housing and social care by enabling participants to enjoy a fulfilling community based living experience.
 Homeshare UK promotes a Quality Assurance Framework

 Share and Care Homeshare was the first member of Homeshare UK to comply.